Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **[experiment] Razor Spectral Count** number of PSMs in the sample where the selected protein is the razor assignment for that PSM

-**[experiment] Total Intensity** summed precursor intensities from all PSMs in the sample with sequences mapping to the selected protein (including shared PSMs)
+**[experiment] Total Intensity** normalized sum of the top 3 peptide intensities in the sample with sequences mapping to the selected protein (from either MaxLFQ or Top-N algorithm, depending on selection)

-**[experiment] Unique Intensity** summed precursor intensities from all PSMs in the sample with sequences mapping only to the selected protein
+**[experiment] Unique Intensity** normalized sum of the top 3 peptide intensities in the sample with sequences mapping only to the selected protein (from either MaxLFQ or Top-N algorithm, depending on selection)

-**[experiment] Razor Intensity** summed precursor intensities from all PSMs in the sample where the selected protein is the razor assignment for that PSM
+**[experiment] Razor Intensity** normalized sum of the top 3 peptide intensities in the sample where the selected protein is the razor assignment for the peptides (from either MaxLFQ or Top-N algorithm, depending on selection)

 **Indistinguishable Proteins** proteins that cannot be distinguished from the selected protein given all sequences/evidence identified in the experiment
 <br>